Al-Hadi: Caliphate

+Al-Hadi appointed Umar ibn Abd al-Aziz ibn Abdallah as governor of Medina in 785 and he remained in office (785–786) throughout al-Hadi's reign.

+Also during his reign, al-Hadi appointed his paternal uncle Sulayman ibn Abi Ja'far as the Amir al-Hajj to led the Hajj pilgrimage to Mecca.

-Al-Hadi was also notorious for his cruelty and persecution of the Sayyids and the Shia, he imposed further restrictions on the Alids and the remaining descendants of the Umayyad caliphate, and treated them cruelly.
+Al-Hadi was also notorious for his cruelty and persecution of the Alids and the Shia, He imposed further restrictions on them and the remaining descendants of the Umayyad dynasty, and treated them cruelly.
 He cut all the allowances al-Mahdi previously assigned them due to fear of an Alid uprising.
-He ordered his agents to watch all 'Alids' activities and place some spies among them and ordered them to register their presence daily with local authority.
-In 786, the Alids of Hijaz led by Ali ibn Husayn staged an uprising in response to these conditions.
-They gained control of Medina, released prisoners, imprisoned Abbasid agents, and made Masjid al-Nabi his command center.
-Then, they set out to Makkah, were denied entry by its people and forced to confront the Abbasid army led by al-Hadi in the valley of Fakhkh, whereupon Ali ibn Husayn and his companions were defeated and killed at the Battle of Fakhkh.
-This event became famous, and ibn Husayn became known as Shahid Fakhkh (the martyr of Fakhkh).
-However, ibn Husayn's cousin, Idris bin Abdallah, escaped to Morocco aided by Wadih, an Egyptian postal manager, where he founded the Idrisi state.
-After the event of Fakh, al-Hadi accused Imam al-Kazim, one of his brother's advocates, of provoking the revolutionaries.
-He arrested the Imam and sentenced him to execution, but died before he could implement his decision.
+He ordered his agents to watch all Alid activities and place some spies among them and ordered them to register their presence daily with local authority.
+In 786, the Alids of Hijaz led by Al-Husayn ibn Ali staged an uprising in response to these conditions.
+They gained control of Medina, released prisoners, imprisoned Abbasid agents, and made the Prophet's Mosque their command center.
+Then, they set out to Mecca, were denied entry by its people, and were forced to confront the Abbasid army led by al-Hadi in the valley of Fakhkh.
+There, Al-Husayn and his companions were defeated and killed at the Battle of Fakhkh.
+This event became famous, and he became known as Shahid Fakhkh (the martyr of Fakhkh).
+However, Al-Husayn's cousin, Idris ibn Abdallah, escaped to Morocco aided by Wadih, an Egyptian postal manager.
+After the event of Fakhkh, al-Hadi accused the Alid Musa ibn Ja'far, one of his brother's advocates, of provoking the revolutionaries.
+He arrested the Alid and sentenced him to execution, but died before he could implement his decision.

 There was no wanting for internal conflicts as well.
 At al-Mahdi's untimely death, Al-Khayzuran, his mother, reportedly wished to continue to engage in politics as she had become accustomed to during al-Mahdi's reign: "Khayzuran wanted to dominate her son.
 She continued to give audiences in her chambers and discuss state affairs: